ibexa/documentation-developer/docs/commerce/storefront/configure_storefront.md

             storefront:
                 catalog: ~
 ```

-If the `null` as a key value is provided, the Storefront makes the main product catalog (with all products) visibile for all users.
+If `null`is provided as the value, the Storefront makes the main product catalog (with all products) visible for all users.

 2\.
-To expose a single catalog with an identifier to all users only a catalog, provide a `string` value under the key:
+To expose a single catalog with an identifier to all users, provide a string value of the catalog identifier:

 ```yaml
 ibexa: